Create a Clean Room to Protect Indoor Air Quality During a Wildfire

 - Stay cool.
 Run fans, window air conditioners, or central air conditioning.
 If your HVAC system or window air conditioner has a fresh air option (meaning it pulls in air from the outside), turn it off, close the intake, or set the system to recirculate mode.
 Avoid using an evaporative cooler or portable air conditioner with a single hose in smoky conditions unless there is a heat emergency.
 Using these devices can result in more smoke being brought inside.

-If you have central HVAC, you can also install a high-efficiency filter (MERV 13 or higher) in the system.
+If you have central HVAC, you can also install a high-efficiency filter (MERV 13 or higher) in the system to increase air filtration.
 Run the system’s fan as often as possible to get the most out of the filter.
+You may need to consult a professional HVAC technician to determine if a MERV 13 or higher rated filter is compatible with your system.

 During periods of heavy smoke, plan to replace the filter in your air cleaner or HVAC system more often than recommended by the manufacturer.
 If you notice that filters appear heavily soiled when you replace them, you should consider changing them more frequently.